-a.
+- a.
 Moving into any room, room assignment, or apartment bedroom for which you are not assigned without written authorization from the Department of Housing and Residential Education or moving out of any room without following proper checkout procedures, is prohibited.
+A \$100 service fee will be assessed for any unauthorized room changes or student-initiated, non-emergency room changes. - b.
 Residents who do not have roommates should be prepared to have a roommate move in at any time.
 "Spreading out" in a vacant space (i.e. taking up both sides of a double room, using a vacant bedroom in an apartment) is considered an improper room transfer.
-NOTE: Violation of this policy is subject to fines and housing conduct.
+NOTE: Violation of this policy is subject to service fees and housing conduct.